KeziahMoselle/soulsborne.build/README.md

 start-database.sh
 ```

-4. Run the development server for both the backend and frontend directories (run in each directories)
+1. Run the development server for both the backend and frontend directories at root run this:

 ```bash
 pnpm dev